GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 The new $$FMT JSONObject

 **$$FMT**
-Adds the testcase name
+Adds the test suite name

 **$$FMT_OutputBuffer**
-Prints the TestCase script name
+Prints the test suite script name

 **$$FMT_OutputSummaryBuffer**
-Prints the TestCase script name
+Prints the test suite script name

 ## FMT.ConcludeTestCase
-`FMT.ConcludeTestCase ()`
+`FMT.ConcludeTestSuite ()`

 Set a variable using this Custom Function after all Test Scripts have been run